-Consultation is a two-way communication process to involve municipal, provincial and federal government officials, government agencies, Indigenous communities, potentially affected and interested persons, and interest groups in the planning, implementation and monitoring of a proposed undertaking.
+Consultation is a two-way communication process to involve municipal, provincial and federal government officials, government agencies, Indigenous communities, potentially affected and interested persons, and interest groups in the planning, implementation and monitoring of a proposed project.
 Consultation is intended to:

-- a.
-Provide relevant and timely information to the public and all identified stakeholders early in the planning process and opportunities for meaningful input. - b.
-Identify stakeholders that may potentially be affected by the undertaking or who might have an interest in it.
-Stakeholders are defined as municipal, provincial and federal government officials; government agencies; Indigenous communities; potentially affected and interested persons, affected businesses and interest groups. - c.
-Identify concerns that may arise from the undertaking and determine how they could be avoided, resolved, or mitigated. - d.
-Identify and collect relevant information which may contribute to the planning and decision-making process and the development of the undertaking. - e.
-Identify relevant guidelines, policies and standards that pertain to the undertaking. - f.
-Facilitate the development of a list of all required approvals, licences or permits for the undertaking. - g.
-Ensure that relevant information is shared regarding the proposed undertaking. - h.
-Encourage the submission of requests for further information and analysis early in the Class EA Process. - i.
-Provide appropriate information to enable the MECP to make a fair and balanced decision on any s.16 order requests received. - j.
+- i.
+Provide relevant and timely information to the Indigenous communities, public and all identified stakeholders early in the planning process and opportunities for meaningful input. - ii.
+Identify Indigenous communities and stakeholders that may potentially be affected by the project or who might have an interest in it.
+Stakeholders are defined as municipal, provincial and federal government officials; government agencies; potentially affected and interested persons, affected businesses and interest groups. - iii.
+Identify concerns that may arise from the project and determine how they could be avoided, resolved, or mitigated. - iv.
+Identify and collect relevant information which may contribute to the planning and decisionmaking process and the development of the project. - v.
+Identify relevant guidelines, policies and standards that pertain to the project. - vi.
+Facilitate the development of a list of all required approvals, licences or permits for the project. - vii.
+Ensure that relevant information is shared regarding the proposed project. - viii.
+Encourage the submission of requests for further information and analysis early in the Class EA process. - ix.
+Provide appropriate information to enable the MECP to make a fair and balanced decision on any s.16 order requests received. - x.
 Expedite decision-making through development of project plans that are likely to garner a high degree of public and community acceptance.